Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Start fall crops earlier (August lettuce works great)

-Your stable temps mean predictable growth
+Your stable temperatures mean predictable growth

 Recommended Varieties for Shaded Areas

-Lettuce (your specialty!):
+Lettuce (your specialty):

-'Tom Thumb' - compact, good for small spaces
+Tom Thumb: compact and good for small spaces

 Greens:

-'Tatsoi' - Asian green, loves cool conditions
+Tatsoi: Asian green that loves cool conditions

 Herbs:

-'Spearmint' - loves moisture
+Spearmint: loves moisture

 If you have a sunny clearing (6+ hours):

-'Oregon Spring' tomato - bred for cool summers
+Oregon Spring: bred specifically for cool summers

-Frost Patterns in the SLV
+Frost Patterns in the San Lorenzo Valley

-Ridges: Frost rare, mostly frost-free
+Ridges: Frost is rare, mostly frost-free

-Valley bottoms: Frost likely, cold air sinks
+Valley bottoms: Frost is likely because cold air sinks

-Felton: Frost possible in valley areas
+Felton: Frost is possible in valley areas

 Boulder Creek valleys: Frost pockets exist

-Row covers for tender crops
+Use row covers for tender crops

 Rainfall Patterns